RazorSites/ManagementSystem/README.md

 Requirements:
 - MS SQL Server 2014+
-- A Web Server (IIS, Apache, etc.)
+- A Web Server (IIS, Apache, etc.) - For deployment and production
+- Visual Studio 2017+ - For development

 Steps for local build and development:
 1. Nagivate to `ManagementSystem/ManagementSystem/ManagementSystem.Web/`, open appsettings.json and edit Connection to match your local SQL server.